ubidots/ubidots-python/README.rst

 Getting the Last Value of a Variable
 ------------------------------------

-To get the last value of a variable, call just one item in the get_values method:
+To get the last value of a variable, get a single item in the get_values method:

 .. code-block:: python